the montibon company

 - Roy Montibon

-A graduate of Art Center College of Design, Roy has taught and mentored over 6,000 artists, designers and media professionals—both college students and working professionals—for more than 24 years.
+A graduate of Art Center College of Design, Roy Montibon has taught and mentored over 6,000 artists, designers and media professionals—undergraduates, graduate students and working professionals—for more than 24 years.
 The author addresses areas of significant confusion in these five short essays.
-These essays are excerpted from Roy's courses, Powerful Design, Fundamentals of Design and The Creative Process, delivered in the UCLA Extension Visual Arts and Design-Communication Arts programs; from lectures on new media delivered at a variety of universities and conferences in California; and from innumerable conversations and mentoring sessions with students and young professionals.
+These essays are excerpted direcly from from Roy's lectures and course notes Powerful Design, Fundamentals of Design and The Creative Process, delivered from 1987 through 2010 in the UCLA Extension Visual Arts and Design-Communication Arts programs; from lectures on new media delivered at a variety of universities and conferences in California; and from innumerable conversations and mentoring sessions with students and young professionals.
+These thoughts and links have been updated for PHOTO | GRAPHIC | IMAGE | ARTS.

-Roy and Julie are the founders of the Ministry of Strategic Artistic Improvisation, (MSAI).
-MSAI hosts Professional Development Seminars called, Adventures in Art, Photography, Design &Technology that cover creative process issues including: Vision, Mission, Strategy, Unconventional Thinking, Counterintuitive Planning, Coherent Decision Making, Improvisational Methodologies, Mental Landscaping, Random Distruptions and Intentional Spontaneity.
+Roy and Julie are the founders of the Ministry of Strategic Creative Improvisation, (mSCI). are writing a book (Design Career | Creative Path) and produce professional development seminars (Adventures in Art, Design, Technology & Culture) that cover creative process issues including: Vision, Mission, Strategy, Experience Design, Unconventional Thinking and Counterintuitive Planning, Coherent Decision Making, Improvisational Methodologies, Mental Landscaping, and Random Distruptions and Intentional Spontaneity.

 For more information:

-[ TMC on LinkedIn ]
+TMC on LinkedIn